Kunalapk/SmartRecyclerView/README.md

 # SmartRecyclerView for Android
-An android app to support document scanning via BharatScanner, written entirely in Kotlin.
+An android library to quickly setup RecyclerView(List) with SwipeRefreshLayout Support, written entirely in Kotlin.

 ### Getting Started